ropensci-archive/crminer/cran-comments.md

 ---

-This version fixes two bugs for the function crm_links, and updates a function from a dependency package.
+This version fixes a bug and improves tests.

 Thanks!
 Scott Chamberlain